-How can I modify my child custody or parenting/visitation plan?
+How to modify a child custody or a visitation plan?

 In order to modify a current order of custody or a parenting plan that’s in place, you have to start a separate action with the Probate and Family Court called a Complaint for Modification.
 Before considering filing such an action, there are a few things you should be considering.